Pyroxenium/Basalt/docs/objects/Basalt.md

 <button onClick="clickMe" text="Click me" />
 ```

-## basalt.shedule
+## basalt.schedule
-Shedules a function which gets called in a coroutine.
+Schedules a function which gets called in a coroutine.
 After the coroutine is finished it will get destroyed immediatly.
 It's something like threads, but with some limits.

 #### Parameters:
 1. `function` a function which should get executed